 In this example, I will show you how to leverage the SCCM 2016 plugin with the Kingston Instance in order to integrate SCCM Current Branch.

 Note: According to the ServiceNow docs the SCCM 2016 plugin was specifically written for the Kingston Instance.
-By the way, I tested the SCCM 2012 v2 plugin in a SCCM Current Branch environment with the ServiceNow Jakarta Instance and I didn’t run into any issues.
+By the way, I tested the SCCM 2012 v2 plugin in an SCCM Current Branch environment with the ServiceNow Jakarta Instance and I didn’t run into any issues.

 Side Bar: I had to LOL when I saw that ServiceNow is using SCCM 2016 as the plugin name!
 I wanted to tell them that there is no product called SCCM 2016!
-As we all know, the latest version of Configuration Manager is Current Branch.
+As we all know, the latest version of Configuration Manager is the Current Branch.

 Now that the ServiceNow developer instance is created and the integration of SCCM into the instance is started, I will show you in the next post how to perform steps five through seven (Create the User Account for the ServiceNow MID Server, Install a ServiceNow MID Server in Your Organization, and Validate Communication Between the ServiceNow MID Server and ServiceNow).

-Later on in my upcoming blog posts, I’ll show you how we imported computer data from SCCM’s database and extended the ServiceNow plugin to include computer warranty results that were captured by Enhansoft’s Warranty Information Reporting product.
+Later on, in my upcoming blog posts, I’ll show you how we imported computer data from SCCM’s database and extended the ServiceNow plugin to include computer warranty results that were captured by Enhansoft’s Warranty Information Reporting product.

-If you have any questions about how to request a ServiceNow developer instance, please feel free to contact me @GarthMJ.
+If you have any questions about how to request a ServiceNow developer instance, please feel free to contact me at @GarthMJ.